ajaiswal96/15418-Final-Project/index.md

 - We don’t have an existing code base, and so we will be starting from scratch
 - For the CPU implementation, we plan to use one of the Gates machines as well since they have 8 core 3.2 GHz Intel Core i7 processors, which is the fastest processor that we have access to.

-### Goals
+### Goals (updated for the checkpoint)
 - We definitely plan to achieve a parallelized version of the fluid simulator using the Navier Stokes equation, on the GTX 1080 GPU.
 We also want to make a parallel version of this to run on the CPU so that we can see how much speedup we get from the GPU version over this CPU version.
 - We also want to make a sequential version to run on the CPU to get baseline results with no optimizations.
-- We definitely also want to have some form of GUI to visualize the outputs of our fluid simulation.
+- We hope to have some form of GUI to visualize the outputs of our fluid simulation.
 - Something we hope to achieve is simulating free surface boundaries between 2 different fluids (for example, between air and water).
 Free surface boundaries are just the points of contact of the 2 fluids.
 This is different than just a single fluid simulation because when the 2 fluids interact, we will have to take into account their different properties, which will require a lot more computation.
 - Another very far fetched goal would be to convert this 2-D fluid simulation to a 3-D fluid simulation, with all the vectors and equations being in 3-D.
 - With respect to our demo, we hope to have a visual representation of our 2-D fluid simulation that shows a fluid varying as time progresses.